palasthotel/ph-wp-aggregator/readme.txt

 == Changelog ==

+= 2.0.2 =
+* typos fixed (hook name and html comments)

 = 2.0.1 =
 * rerender on javascript content file changes

 = 2.0 =
 * we can handle different aggregation combinations now
 * scripts need to be rerendered
+* Hook `ph_aggregator_ignore` is marked as deprecated, please make sure to update your code to use the new hook `aggregator_ignore`, which provides a js handle argument.

 = 1.1.4 =
 * added try catch blocks around each javascript file to prevent script execution after an error